sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/0300 - accuracy-measures.md

 For example, if an extraction has the following properties:

-- num fields output = 20
+- num of non-null fields extracted = 18

-- num of non-null fields = 18
+- num fields extracted= 20
 - num of fields with validation errors = 1
 - num of fields with validation warnings = 4